kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 <!-- Abstract -->
 ## Abstract
 <img width="300" align="right" src="https://webmo.ch/wp-content/uploads/2022/03/Screenshot-from-2022-03-04-15-52-21.png" alt="Terminal CHess UI">
-The goal is to model a single-player Chess as a planning domain.
-We want to look into the problem of how to reach a given Chess position from an initial given position.
-As a first approach, one can encode this problem using PDDL.
-We also want to study how classical planners perform in this new domain and to implement a state-space search algorithm for this problem.
+The goal of this thesis is to model single-player Chess as a planning domain using the planning domain definition language (PDDL).
+We want to look into the problem of how to reach check mate position from an initial position.
+Both the initial and the goal position are given.
+As a first approach, we will encode this problem using PDDL.
+After this is done, we will also study how classical planners perform in this new domain implement a state-space search algorithm for this problem.
 <br clear="right"/>

 <!-- Journal -->